Sphereon-SDK/blockchain-proof-sdk/csharp-net35/docs/AllApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new AllApi();
-            var request = new CreateChainRequest(); // CreateChainRequest | Create a new Proof of Existence chain using the provided entity settings
+            var request = new CreateConfiguration(); // CreateConfiguration | Create a new Proof of Existence context using the provided entity settings

             try
             {
-                // Create a new entity chain
+                // Create a new configuration
-                CreateChainResponse result = apiInstance.CreateChain(request);
+                ConfigurationResponse result = apiInstance.CreateConfiguration(request);
                 Debug.WriteLine(result);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling AllApi.CreateChain: " + e.Message );
+                Debug.Print("Exception when calling AllApi.CreateConfiguration: " + e.Message );
             }
         }
     }